sh00t2kill/linktap_local_http_component/README.md

 A custom component for linktap tap and watering valve controllers.

+Install this Integration via the Home Assistant Community Store (HACS)

 Linktap already have an MQTT implementation, but for home assistant users its support is rudimentary.
 They have a more advanced mode of operation via MQTT, but it involves complicated manual setup of switches and sensors.
 This custom component replaces both of those mechanisms, and uses the locally available HTTP API.